go-sprout/sprout/docs/features/loader-system-registry.md

 This code sets up your project to utilize the functions from your custom registry, making it easy to integrate and extend functionality.

+## You have too many registries to manage?

+You can use the [loader-system-registry-group.md](./loader-system-registry-group.md) feature to manage multiple registries at once or use built-in groups.

 ## How to create a registry

 To show how to create your own registry, go to [how-to-create-a-registry.md](../advanced/how-to-create-a-registry.md "mention")